markNZed/GPT-NeoX-Colab/notebook2task.md

 - **Modular Code for Easy Modification:**
   - Structure code to allow easy swapping of training algorithms and hyperparameters.

-- **Examples of Training Algorithm Variations:**
-  - Include sections demonstrating how to change optimizers (e.g., SGD, AdamW).
-  - Show how to adjust learning rate schedules (e.g., cosine annealing, linear decay).
-  - Provide examples of incorporating techniques like gradient clipping or weight decay.

 - **Instructions for Running Different Experiments:**
   - Explain how to modify configuration files or command-line arguments to test different setups.
   - Encourage users to document their experiments using W&B.